jerryjiang/Yoga-Book-C930/README.md

 - Bluetooth
 - Backlight
 - Pen
+- Sleep (with Vulkan support)

+  **NOTE**: When boot android, select **Advanced options** > **Android-x86 9.0-r2 - Vulkan support (experimental)**, when boot with Vulkan, both WiFi and Sleep works fine.
+Otherwise, the screen won't turn off and WiFi will done when the device tried to sleep.

 ### Doesn't Work

 - Camera
 - Figure Print
-- Sleep - you cannot turn off the screen
-- WiFi - stop working after Sleep timeout

-  When WiFi is done, bring up the built-in app **Dev Tools** > Select **Connectivity** > Click **DISABLE WIFI** (Yes, not ENABLE).
-The screen will flash for a second, and WiFi should back to normal.

 ## Download Installation Media